-I photographed these Western Grebes rushing in early June of this year at Bear River National Wildlife Refuge in Box Elder County.
+I photographed these rushing Western Grebes in early June of this year at Bear River National Wildlife Refuge in Box Elder County.
 I had been keeping an eye on this pair while photographing other grebes that were closer and noticed that both of these birds were holding their heads low to the water with their necks out stretched which is called ratchet-pointing.
 I realized they were getting ready to rush and aimed my lens at them.
 (That is a female Yellow-headed Blackbird flying on the right side of the frame)

 Rushing is a courtship dance for Western (and Clark’s) Grebes that occurs during the mating season, it is amazing to watch these grebes become upright with their bodies completely out of the water and rush across the surface with the aid of their large feet.
 The sound of the splashing water seems to intensify the action.